sablier-labs/docs/docs/guides/flow/examples/01-local-environment.md

 ## Next steps

 Congratulations!
 Your environment is now configured, and you are prepared to start building.
 Explore the guides section to discover various Flow features available for integration.
+Remember to include all contracts (`.sol` files) in the`src` folder and their corresponding tests in the `test` folder.

 As far as Foundry is concerned, there is much more to uncover.
 If you want to learn more about it, check out the [Foundry Book](https://book.getfoundry.sh/), which contains numerous examples and tutorials.
 A deep understanding of